Nizam Ali Khan, Asaf Jah II: Nizam's intervention against the Peshwa

-In 1757, the Nizam (Salabat Jung) was defeated by Sadashivraobhau in the Battle of Sindhkhed and again at the Battle of Udgir in 1760.
+In 1757, the Nizam (Salabat Jung) was defeated by Sadashivrao Bhau in the Battle of Sindhkhed and again at the Battle of Udgir in 1760.
 In 1762, Raghunathrao allied with the Nizam due to mutual distrust and differences with Madhavrao Peshwa.
 The Nizam marched towards Poona, unaware that Rughunathrao was going to betray him.
 In 1763, Madhavrao I along with Rughunathrao defeated the Nizam at the Battle of Rakshasbhuvan and signed a treaty with the Marathas.

 In 1795, he was defeated by Madhavrao II's Marathas at the Battle of Kharda and was forced to cede Daulatabad, Aurangabad and Sholapur and pay an indemnity of Rs.
 30 million.

 A French general, Monsieur Raymond, served as his military leader, strategist and advisor.

 Fall of Mysore

 The following year, he realized that the fall of Tipu Sultan was imminent and thus, he entered into a Subsidiary alliance with the British East India Company.
 Thus Hyderabad, which is in both area and population comparable to the United Kingdom, became a princely state within the British Raj.